Learning Web Development is Like Learning How to Paint

 - Build, fail, learn, build, fail, learn, build, fail, learn

-I followed my own advice and created the Bootstrap 4 Quick Start book to help beginners learn responsive web design and Bootstrap 4 basics.
+I followed my own advice and created the Bootstrap 4 Quick Start book to help beginners learn web development step by step.
 It also has related training like Chrome DevTools and a closed Facebook community to get help.